 The Family Violence Act 2018 defines family violence as violence against a person by any other person with whom that person is, or has been, in a family relationship.
+The violence is used to coerce, control, or harm another.
 Family violence can be harming someone physically, psychologically, sexually, financially and/or spiritually.

-A family relationship may be:
+A family relationship may include:

-- A partner or spouse or ex-partner or ex-spouse - Any family member, e.g., grandparent/ grandchild, nephew/aunt, siblings, etc. - Someone who ordinarily shares a household, e.g., flatmates - Any close, personal relationship
+- A partner or spouse or ex-partner or ex-spouse - Any family member, e.g., grandparent/ grandchild, nephew/aunt, siblings, etc. - Someone who ordinarily shares a household, e.g., flatmates - A carer or support person